 Drowning (40%), injury and trauma (25%), and heart conditions (11%) were the major causes of death among Louisiana victims.
 Forty-nine percent of victims were people 75 years old and older.National Library of Medicine

-So, the importance of being prepared for a hurricane (or any natural disaster) is – in our opinion – doubly important for older adults.
+So, the importance of hurricane preparations (or preparing for any emergency situation or natural disaster) is – in our opinion – doubly important for older adults.

 Emergency preparedness for seniors are slightly different in that they emphasize three main factors…

-- Medications – many seniors (not all of course) take medication on a regular basis so before a disaster hits, it’s important to have enough of that medication on hand to cover you for at least a week.
+- Medications – many seniors (not all of course) have medical conditions that require them to take medication on a regular basis.
+Before a disaster hits, it’s important to have enough prescription medications on hand to cover you for at least a week.

-- Medical equipment – If you require oxygen or colostomy bags or catheters other medical equipment, you will want to have at least a week’s worth of supplies of those as well in your emergency kit.
+- Medical equipment – If you require oxygen or colostomy bags or catheters or other medical devices, you will want to have at least a week’s worth of supplies of those as well in your emergency kit.

-- Transportation – if you are an older adult that can no longer drive then you will need to make arrangements beforehand to be transported to a safe location if evacuations are put in place.
+- Transportation – if you are an older adult that can no longer drive then you will need to make arrangements beforehand to be transported to a safe location if evacuation orders are put in place.

 Hurricane Preparation Checklist For Seniors

-You can put together a few “kits” to keep you organized and prepared at a moment’s notice if needed.
+You can put together a few “kits” to keep you or your elderly parent organized and prepared for a worst-case scenario if needed.

 The one “good” thing about hurricanes is that you can prepare for days in advance (as compared to tornadoes and earthquakes).